 The parallax and radial velocity are in the same frame.
 3) and the prope ed with units.
 The star coordinates are in radians er motions in radians per Julian year, but the in arcseconds.
-4) The RA proper motion is in terms of coordinate angle, not angle.
-If the catalog uses arcseconds for both RA and Dec motions, the RA proper motion will need to be divided by o before use.
-5) Straight-line motion at constant speed, in the inertial frame, is assumed.
-6) An extremely small (or zero or negative) parallax is interpreted to mean that the object is on the "celestial sphere", the radius of which is an arbitrary (large) value (see the iau_STARPV routine for the value used).
+4) angle.
+If th r motion is in terms of coordinate angle, not true ne catalog uses arcseconds for both RA and Dec proper RA proper motion will need to be divided by cos(Dec) 5) Straight-line is assumed. e motion at constant speed, in the inertial frame, 6) An extremely small (or zero or negative) parallax is interpreted to mean that the object is on the "celestial sphere", the radius of which is an arbitrary (large) value (see the iau_STARPV routine for the value used).
 When the distance is overridden in this way, the status, initially zero, has 1 added to it.
 7) If the space velocity is a significant fraction of c (see the constant VMAX in the routine iau_STARPV), it is arbitrarily set to zero.
 When this action occurs, 2 is added to the status.
 8) The relativistic adjustment carried out in the iau_STARPV routine involves an iterative calculation.
 If the process fails to converge within a set number of iterations, 4 is added to the status.
 Ca lled: iau_STARPV iau_PVU iau_PDP iau_PVSTAR star catalog data to space motion pv-vector update a pv-vector scalar product of two p-vectors space motion pv-vector to star catalog data